 Dailey Jr. Hits Game-Winner as Bruins Upset No. 9 Michigan State

 The hometown crowd helped play a role, but two legendary stars were in the house to enjoy one of the more competitive games of the season for both teams.
-Former Los Angeles Lakers teammates and college rivals, Spartans' Magic Johnson and UCLA's Kareem Abdul-Jabbar were in the building.
+Former Los Angeles Lakers teammates Magic Johnson and Kareem Abdul-Jabbar were in the building to represent their respective alma maters.

 After falling down 15-8 to start the game, the Bruins did not waver from their original game plan which was to overwhelm the Michigan State offense and find efficient shooting chances.
 The Bruins forced 16 turnovers, converting those into 19 points while only having three turnovers themselves.

 UCLA is 12-1 at home this season and Pauley Pavilion is becoming one of the more difficult places to play for road teams this season.
-This team has also continued to play their best against the best, earning their sixth top-25 win of the season and improving their resume for the NCAA Tournament.
+This team has also continued to play its best against the best, earning its sixth Top-25 win of the season and improving its resume for the NCAA Tournament.

 After a three-day break, the Bruins will be back in action at home this Saturday afternoon as they get set to face the Penn State Nittany Lions (13-10, 3-9).
 Tip-off is set for 4 p.m.
 ET / 1 p.m.
 PT.